suzumiyakaede/Office-Tool-docs/docs/others/README.md

 - Normal: Display in default format.
 - Native name: Display the native name of languages.
 - English name: Display the languages name in English.
 - Localized name: Display according to the system language setting.
-If your system language is English, all of the languages will diaplay in English.
+If your system language is English, all of the languages will display in English.

 Language names are data provided by Windows and may be displayed differently by different versions of Windows.